patrick-steele-idem/app-module-path-node/README.md

 ## Additional Notes

 * __Search path order:__
     * App module paths will be added to the beginning of the default module search path.
-That is, if a module with the same name exists in both a `node_modules` directory and an appliation module directory then the module in the appliation module directory will be loaded since it is found first.
+That is, if a module with the same name exists in both a `node_modules` directory and an application module directory then the module in the appliation module directory will be loaded since it is found first.
 * __Node.js compatibility:__
     * This module depends on overriding/wrapping a built-in Node.js method, and it is possible (but unlikely) that this behavior could be broken in a future release of Node.js (at which point a workaround would need to be used)
     * This module will _not_ change or break modules installed into the `node_modules` directory.